jfnavarro/st_viewer/README.md

 ###### Ubuntu

-* Download and install Qt open source from : http://qt-project.org/downloads

-* Download and extract QCustomplot sources from http://qcustomplot.com/ (Remeber to tell CMake where QCustomplot is using CMAKE_PREFIX_PATH)

 * Issue the following commands (Ubuntu, for Fedora you must use yum)

         sudo apt-get install cmake git ubuntu-dev-tools